-Israel is a relatively young nation, having been created in 1948, but has quickly made its mark in the global economy.
-Israel is ranked as the 26th freest economy in the world, making it an attractive target for Foreign Direct Investment, and No. 2 among 14 nations grouped in the Middle East and North Africa region, with United Arab Emirates holding first place.
+Israel is a relatively young nation, created in 1948, but has quickly made its mark in the global economy.
+Israel is ranked as the 26th freest economy in the world, making it an attractive target for Foreign Direct Investment, and No. 2 among 14 nations grouped in the Middle East and North African region.
 The GDP of US$408 billion placed Israel 31st in the world in 2021.

-Companies establishing a presence in Israel face challenges complying with employment, tax and company registration laws as they can vary between municipalities and regions.
+Companies considering establishing a presence via a subsidiary in Israel face challenges complying with employment, tax, and company registration laws as they can vary between municipalities and regions.
 Plus, hiring staff from abroad poses more complications – and risks.

 Starting a Business in Israel